google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_addFileVFS

 Add file to VFS.
 The directory argument is optional and can be NULL or empty.
-Returns 0 on success, 1 when VFS is full, 2 on name collision, or -1 when an internal error occurs.
+Returns 0 on success, 2 on name collision, or -1 when an internal error occurs.

 .. _mj_addBufferVFS: